 Farah Peterson is a legal historian who focuses on statutory interpretation.
 Peterson holds a Ph.D. in American history from Princeton University.
 She earned her J.D. from Yale Law School, and received her bachelor’s in history from Yale as well.

 After law school, Peterson clerked for Associate Justice Stephen Breyer at the U.S. Supreme Court and Judge Guido Calabresi at the U.S. Court of Appeals for the Second Circuit.
-She is currently working on a book, "The Most Dangerous Branch: Law and Legislation in Republican America," based on her doctoral dissertation.
+She is currently at work on a book about the history of judicial interpretation, based on her doctoral dissertation.

 - Ph.D.Princeton University2015

 - J.D.Yale Law School2012

 “The Contract Clause and the Evolution of American Legislation,” (forthcoming as part of a 2019 festschrift in honor of Hendrik Hartog).

 “Illness and Identity,” 42 Ploughshares 89 (Winter 2016/2017).